Policies and Procedures

 OUR LEGAL DUTY We are required by law to protect and maintain the privacy of your PHI, to provide this Notice about our legal duties and privacy practices regarding PHI and to abide by the terms of the Notice currently in effect.

 CHANGES IN PRIVACY PRACTICES We may change our policies at any time.
 Before we make a significant change in our policies, we will change our Notice and post the new Notice in the waiting area.
 You can also request a copy of our Notice at any time.
 For questions about our privacy practices, contact the person listed below.

 COMPLAINTS If you are concerned that we have violated your privacy rights, or if you disagree with a decision we made about your records, you may contact the person listed below.
 You also may send a written complaint to the U.S. Department of Health and Human Services.
 You will not be penalized in any way for filing a complaint.

-CONTACT PERSON If you have any questions, requests or complaints, please contact, preferably in writing, the person listed below.
-Donna Perry, CMM Polley Clinic of Dermatology and Dermatologic Surgery, P.A.
-1806 Glendale Drive, SW Wilson, NC 27893 252-243-0566 EFFECTIVE DATE The effective date of this Notice is April 14, 2003
+If you have any questions, requests or complaints, please contact Polley Clinic of Dermatology and Dermatologic Surgery, P.A.
+1806 Glendale Drive, SW Wilson, NC 27893, in writing only, ATTENTION HIPAA COMPLIANCE OFFICER.